ryanrodemoyer/git-evangelism/outline.md

 ## Wrap Up
 * Random discussions or take-aways for follow up or simply so it is not lost.
+* Is Git case-sensitive?
+   * The answer is, it depends.
+Depends on what you're doing.
+Filesystem related commands are case-insensitive on Windows as the Windows file system is case-insensitive.
+But referring to specific objects in Git (ex. branch name) can be case-sensitive.
+Goofy things can happen if you mix or do not respect letter casing.
+The recommendation is to always respect casing when using Git.

 ## Appendix
 * TFS Painpoints